chopfitzroy/dotfiles-experiment/README.md

 Here are some tips for finding themes for each application:

+- [fzf](https://github.com/junegunn/fzf) is the hardest by far, some themes include `fzf` snippets in their docs if your lucky, I have however had a lot of success with [base16-fzf](https://github.com/tinted-theming/base16-fzf) which includes a lot of modern themes.
 - [bat](https://github.com/sharkdp/bat) comes with a number of themes out of the box use `bat --list-themes` to view installed themes.
 Fourtunately `bat` use `.tmTheme` themes meaning any [Sublime Text](https://www.sublimetext.com/) theme will work with `bat`, the Ansible script will install a few extra `bat` themes for you.
-- [fzf](https://github.com/junegunn/fzf) is the hardest by far, some themes include `fzf` snippets in their docs if your lucky, I have however had a lot of success with [base16-fzf](https://github.com/tinted-theming/base16-fzf) which includes a lot of modern themes.
-- [nap](https://github.com/maaslalani/nap) uses [chroma](https://github.com/alecthomas/chroma) under the hood, check the `styles/` directory to check available themes.
+- [the-way](https://github.com/out-of-cheese-error/the-way) uses the same themes as `bat` so whatever you use here you can use for `the-way` as well.
 - [WezTerm](https://wezfurlong.org/wezterm/) ships with over 700 themes and is usually easy to match up with everything else, browse the [online directory](https://wezfurlong.org/wezterm/colorschemes/index.html) to find the theme for you.

 ## Future Improvements 🎉